-The Specification Manager is the primary tool for working with text based elements such as Non Functional Requirements used to define service levels expected of a third party.
-These and other requirements can be created directly in the Specification Manager and their name and descriptive text can be added in a compelling Word Processor or Spreadsheet like format.
-Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager and where property lists are available these can be chosen or changed from drop down lists.
+The Specification Manager is the primary tool for working with text based elements such as Non Functional Requirements, used to define service levels expected of a third party.
+These and other requirements can be created directly in the Specification Manager and their names and descriptive text can be added in a compelling Word Processor or Spreadsheet like format.
+Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager, and where property lists are available these can be chosen or changed from drop down lists.
 Additional properties in the form of Tagged Values can also be managed from within the Specification Manager.
-The Non-Functional Requirements visible in the Specification Manger can be included on diagrams if necessary and linked to other modeling elements.
-Changing any of the Requirement's details in the Specification Manger will update the element in all other locations such as diagrams and vice versa, since there is a single element in the Repository that is visible in many views.
+The Non-Functional Requirements visible in the Specification Manager can be included on diagrams if necessary, and linked to other modeling elements.
+Changing any of the Requirement's details in the Specification Manager will update the element in all other locations such as diagrams, and vice versa, since there is a single element in the Repository that is visible in many views.

 Learn More: Specification Manager

-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect documentation generator is used to produce Docx and RTF Word Processor files, PDF and HTML reports.
 Request for Information (RFI), Request for Quote (RFQ), Request for Tender (RFT), Request for Proposal (RFP) and Non Functional Requirements stored in the repository can be conveniently generated and included in documentation.
 A sophisticated template facility exists that provides a range of built-in templates and allows the user to create their own templates defining styles, images and a wide range of other formatting options to assist with the creation of Vendor Assessment documentation.

 Learn More: Documentation